pdcavanagh/100-days-of-code/log.md

 **Thoughts:** Finished the user stories for this particular project.
 I forced myself to knock out the bare bones functionality and meet the user story needs before spending any real time on styling.
 Overall, I'm pleased.
 I'd much rather have a working product at the end of the day.
 I can spend hours on design.
 I may spend tomorrow diving into implementing some more complex CSS styling.
 One of today good learning moments was the reminder of how powerful global variables can be in js.
 I was trying to access a variable in a callback function from a getJSON call, but quickly realized it was as simple as referencing the global variable.
 However, I did learn about the asyncronicity of the getJSON function calls and learned that with an AJAX call I have the ability to set the asyncronicity to false.
 Alternatively, if able to, I would be able to construct my function calls in the right order within the callback function.

 **Link to work:** Creating individual repositories for each project.
 Will post links soon.

+### Day 7: January 9, 2017

+**Today's Progress**: Started design of weather app in CSS, implemented custom font

+**Thoughts:** Design is hard.
+I am not a natural artist, but I am going for it with this design.
+My goal is to implement a design that mimics the Apollo Guidance Navigation computer from the missions in the 60's.
+I started with a very nice 7-segment display font and skectched out the basic layout of the computer.
+I'm implementing everything in CSS and seeing how far that takes me.
+Should be fun.

+**Link to work:** Creating individual repositories for each project.
+Will post links soon.